pyfyre/pyfyre/README.md

 - Supports JavaScript interoperability, allowing developers to leverage NPM packages and integrate with existing JavaScript applications.
 - Supports CPython interoperability, allowing developers to use existing PyPi packages on the client-side web.

+PyFyre is at the top of Brython (Browser Python), a Python 3 implementation for client-side web programming.

-*Note: PyFyre is not 1.0 yet.
-Be prepared to do major refactoring due to breaking API changes.*
+**Note: PyFyre is not 1.0 yet.
+Be prepared to do major refactoring due to breaking API changes.**

 ## Documentation
 Documentation for PyFyre is still in development.